surniaulula/wpsso/readme.txt

 	* Added a new `SucomUtilWP::get_update_meta_cache()` method.
 	* Added a new `SucomUtilWP::raw_metadata_exists()` method.
 	* Changed comment cache clearing by using the WordPress 'comment_post' and 'transition_comment_status' action hooks instead of 'clean_comment_cache'.
+	* Optimized loading of post, term, and user editing page metaboxes.
 * **Requires At Least**
 	* PHP v7.2.
 	* WordPress v5.2.